Breakthrough Energy Foundation

 - Seven 7MW/100MWh thermal energy storage facilities: €75 million funding (2024)

 Recent Strategic Shift: The early 2025 announcement of cuts to policy and advocacy grantmaking signals a strategic refocus.
-While fellowship and deployment programs continue, applicants should be aware that the organization is prioritizing technology development and commercialization over policy advocacy.
+While fellowship and deployment programmes continue, applicants should be aware that the organisation is prioritising technology development and commercialisation over policy advocacy.

-Language and Terminology: Breakthrough Energy uses specific framing around "Five Grand Challenges" (Electricity, Transportation, Manufacturing, Buildings, Food) and emphasizes "breakthrough," "scale," "deployment," and "competitive economics."
-Applications aligned with this language and framework demonstrate understanding of the organization's philosophy.
+Language and Terminology: Breakthrough Energy uses specific framing around "Five Grand Challenges" (Electricity, Transportation, Manufacturing, Buildings, Food) and emphasises "breakthrough," "scale," "deployment," and "competitive economics."
+Applications aligned with this language and framework demonstrate understanding of the organisation's philosophy.

 Key Takeaways for Grant Writers